I am an entrepreneur, sustainability advocate, learner, educator, software architect.

-I am a technology leader, learner, educator, and software architect.
-I have built software systems that has improved the lives of more than 200 million people[^1].
+In the past, I have built software systems that have improved the lives of more than 200 million people[^1].
 At every project, I have also drastically improved the performance of my teams, engineers and product owners.
 Through mentoring, coaching and establishing learning programs, I challenged them to build a better product, focusing on technical excellence, and delivering value to the customer.

 My software engineering career spans more than two decades and three countries.
 In Korea, as a distributed system consultant, I participated in multiple large-scale projects.
 In Panama, I started my own IT consulting company and led projects for the government and multinational companies.
 Currently, in the United States, I have been architecting and leading in-house projects and helping teams become more agile.